 - Are your medications causing the problem?
 Some medicines can lead to constipation, particularly drugs used to treat depression, antacids containing aluminum or calcium, iron supplements, some allergy medicines (antihistamines), certain painkillers, some drugs for high blood pressure, including diuretics, and some drugs used to treat Parkinson’s disease.

 If you adjust your diet or lifestyle and problems persist, you should discuss the issue with your doctor.
-If you don’t have a doctor, Grady Health System can help.
-If you don’t have a doctor, Grady can help.
+If you do not have a doctor, Grady can help.
 If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.